 If you have questions about your specific study programme or course, please contact your programme director or course coordinator.

-Tuition has been planned so that students have a break at different times.
+Tuition on Campus has been planned so that students have breaks at different times.
 It is important that we all take responsibility and respect the given times to avoid crowding.
-It is not permitted to stay in the university's premises for any purpose other than getting to and from teaching.

 Written exams on Campus

-In addition to these adaptions extra cleaning takes place and hand sanitizer is always available in both halls and corridors.
+Hand sanitizer is available in both halls and corridors.

 If you have symptoms of COVID-19, you are not allowed to participate in a written exam on campus.
 If you do so, and do not leave campus on request, it can lead to a report to the University's disciplinary board.